jake-low/jake-low/README.md

 Tools for OpenStreetMap and geospatial tasks

 - [osmx-rs]:
   a Rust port of [OSMExpress](https://github.com/protomaps/OSMExpress/), a fast database file format for OpenStreetMap
+- [sourdough]:
+  a free vector tile schema for OpenStreetMap data, with a Planetiler reference implementation ([demo](https://sourdough.osm.fyi/))
 - [osm-cli]:
   fetch data or subscribe to edits from OpenStreetMap
 - [overpass-cli]:
   use the Overpass query language to fetch OpenStreetMap data
 - [shapely-cli]:
   transform GeoJSON using Python one-liners with the help of the [shapely](https://shapely.readthedocs.io/en/stable/manual.html) library
 - [usfs-to-osm] and [nps-to-osm]: scripts to convert official USFS and NPS datasets to an OSM-compatible schema
+- [parks.osm.fyi]:
+  website which lists parks, nature reserves, and protected area boundaries in OSM

 General-purpose CLI tools